argentagsw/taggy_demux/README.md

     w: Use a custom whitelist file.
     P: Maximum number of linker bases to align.
     R: Maximum number of read bases to align.
     D: Maximum edit distance to consider for alignment (-1 means no limit).
 If float and < 1, intepreted as a relative maximum edit dist.
 If float and > 1, rounded down.
-The default is no limit (-1).
+The default is 3.
     T: Number of threads to use.
-Default is 1.
+The default is 1.

 #### Example command